US 90 Texas Corridor Study

 - Asset preservation

 TxDOT will conduct technical analyses and engage local elected officials, regional organizations, industry and business representatives, members of the public, and other stakeholders throughout the study process from fall 2023 to winter 2024.
 The study will be conducted in phases with four rounds of stakeholder engagement meetings.
-The phases will evaluate existing conditions and assess needs, identify projects, prioritize projects, and develop an implementation plan, as shown in the diagram.
+The phases will evaluate existing conditions and assess needs, identify and prioritize improvements, and develop an implementation plan, as shown in the diagram.

 Stakeholder and public engagement

-Input collected from stakeholders, both public and private, throughout the study will be important to help TxDOT identify transportation needs and prioritize projects to improve safety, connectivity, and mobility along the US 90 corridor.
+Input collected from stakeholders, both public and private, throughout the study will be important to help TxDOT identify transportation needs and prioritize improvements to improve safety, connectivity, and mobility along the US 90 corridor.

 Key stakeholders include: